 4. These 3D printed houses look like something from an alien world

-Developed by the Eindhoven University of Technology, these 3D printed houses look like something you'd find on an alien world.
+Developed through the collaboration of the Eindhoven University of Technology and Houben/Van Mierlo Architects, these 3D printed houses look like something you'd find on an alien world.
 They hope to produce a few units in the future so they can be rented out at a reasonable price in the future.

 The Dutch university is set to construct around 5 of the buildings over the next five years and each one is almost completely made of concrete.